 Shaping 21st Century AI: Controversy and Closure in Research, Policy and Media

-In each of these different and overlapping contexts, the project will use innovative social, digital and design methods to map controversies about AI.
-In this way, the project will bring to the surface underlying assumptions and wider forces that inform beliefs in the fundamental capacity of AI to solve society’s problems, cement geo-political power, and transform what it is to be human.
-We will also create a baseline of sociological data to contextualize the initial proliferation of 21st-century AI.
+In each of the above contexts, the project will use innovative social, digital and design methods to map controversies in and about Artificial Intelligence.
+Drawing on interdisciplinary methods for controversy analysis that have been developed in Science and Technology Studies and Media Studies (Venturini and Munk, 2021), we will combine data analysis with fieldwork and design research in order to bring to the surface underlying assumptions and wider forces that inform, disrupt and complicate beliefs in the fundamental capacity of AI to solve society’s problems, transform government, cement geo-political power, and render science and innovation more "human-centric."

 In addition, the project will conduct experiments in participation in AI by hosting creative method-led workshops that invite stakeholders and members of the public into the exploration of future AI pathways, and to envision different possible ways of living with and without AI in society.
 By these various means, the project meets the strong demand for expertise and visions to inform understanding of the unfolding developments of 21st-century AI in society and in shaping AI for the public benefit.

-SHAPING AI is a 3-year multinational collaboration led by the Humboldt Institute of Internet and Society, Berlin, with the University of Warwick leading the UK-based research.
-Other partners include the Medialab at Sciences Po, Paris, the NENIC Lab at INRS Montreal, and the Algorithmic Media Observatory at Concordia University.
+The international Shaping AI team is led by Christian Katzenbach at the Humboldt Institute of Internet and Society, Berlin.
+Other partners include Donato Ricci and Dominque Cardon at the Medialab at Sciences Po, Paris, Jonathan Roberge at the NENIC Lab at INRS Montreal, and Fenwick McKelvey at the Algorithmic Media Observatory at Concordia University.
 The collaborators won a 1,7 million € grant awarded by national research foundations in the highly competitive Open Research Area (ORA) scheme.